loiclefloch/loiclefloch.github.io/source/_drafts/api-days-2024-talks.md

 Gregor Hohpe opened with an insightful observation:
 >[!QUOTE]
->We advance technology not towards its limit but to our own"
+>We advance technology not towards its limit but to our own

 This sentiment shaped his exploration of platform design, focusing on balancing innovation and structure through meaningful abstractions.